techpines/bone.io/README.md

 });
 ```

-You might be wondering, how is this different than Backbone.js?
-In bone.io the views are based on "selectors".
-Every element that matches the selector will exhibit the same behavior.
-This works whether there are 3 elements or 10 elements or 0 elements or it switches between all different numbers of elements.
-Bone.io just works.
-So no more manually creating and destroying views all over the place, and having zombie views ruin your picnics.

 Similar to backbone.js, views have a few handy properties attached to `this`:

 * `el` - The dom element for the current action.